A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Penalized joint estimation of group-structured NLMEM

-Step $1$ has an explicit solution \citep{witten2009covariance}.
-Step $2$ is the evaluation of the $P_{V}$'s proximal operator.
+Step 2(a) has an explicit solution \citep{witten2009covariance}.
+Step 2(b) is the evaluation of the $P_{V}$'s proximal operator.
 An explicit formula is available when $G=2$ \citep{danaher2011joint}, but for $G>2$ it has to be numerically approximated.
-This extends the computing time significantly.
-As for fixed effects, when adaptive weights are included in the penalty, the same algorithm can be used except that the tuning parameter $\lambda_{V}$ is replaced by the vector $\lambda_{V} \bullet \nu$.
+This increases computational time significantly.
+As for fixed effects, when adaptive weights are included in the penalty, the same algorithm can be used except that the tuning parameter $\lambda_{V}$ is replaced by the vector $\lambda_{V} \circ \nu$.